 Understanding how the solar system works can help you better understand your world.
 Whether you have an interest in the sun and the stars, or you want to get a head start on the school year with some astronomy, studying the solar system, for kids of all ages, is fascinating.

 What Is the Solar System?

 The solar system is the sun and the objects that orbit the sun.
-This can include planets, such as Earth, stars, asteroids and moons.
+This can include planets, such as Earth, stars, asteroids, and moons.
 According to NASA, the solar system is shaped like an egg, which is also described as elliptical.
 Did you know that everything in our solar system is in orbit around the sun?

-The bigger an object in space is, the more gravity is has.
+The bigger an object in space is, the more gravity it has.
 Because the sun is so large, it attracts all the other objects in the solar system to it, but the space outside the solar system also tries to pull the planets away.
 This keeps them balanced between space and the sun, each in its path being pulled from each side.

 The solar system is made up of eight main planets.
 Four of the planets are located in the inner solar system and four in the outer solar system.
 However, there are dwarf planets that lie within the solar system as well.

-Fun Facts About the Planets
+Amazing Facts About the Planets

 - The inner planets are called terrestrial planets and are made up of rock and metal.

 - The outer planets are known as "gas giants" and are much larger than the terrestrial planets.